-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 2) An example of a factor of production is
+- 3) An example of a factor of production is

 - A) stock issued by Dell.

 - B) the computers exported by Dell.

-- C) a computer produced by an Dell.
+- C) a computer produced by Dell.

 - D) a worker hired by Dell.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 3) If a commercial dairy farm wants to raise funds to purchase feeding troughs, it does so in the
+- 4) If a commercial dairy farm wants to raise funds to purchase feeding troughs, it does so in the

 - A) output market.

 - B) product market.

 - C) factor market.

 - D) dairy products market.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 4) The natural resources used in production are made available in the
+- 5) The natural resources used in production are made available in the

 - A) goods and services market.

 - B) product market.

 - C) government market.

 - D) factor market.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be

-- 5) When you purchase a new pair of jeans you do so in the

-- A) factor market.

-- B) input market.

-- C) product market.

-- D) resource market.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be

-- 6) The resource income earned by those who supply is called wages.

-- A) labor

-- B) capital

-- C) natural resources

-- D) entrepreneurship

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be

-- 7) Which of the following statements about an entrepreneur is false? - A) organizes the other factors of production into a working unit - B) develops the vision for the firm and funds the producing unit - C) sells his entrepreneurial services in the output market - D) risks the personal funds provided

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be

-8) The \\\\\ demonstrates the roles played by households and firms in the market system.

-- A) production possibilities frontier

-- B) circular flow model

-- C) theory of comparative advantage

-- D) business cycle

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be

-- 9) Households
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+AACSB: Analytic thinking

+6) When you purchase a new pair of jeans you do so in the

+A) factor market.

+B) input market.

+C) product market.

+D) resource market.

+Answer: C

+Diff: 1 Page Ref: 50/50

+Topic: Markets

+: Recurring

+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+from trade

+AACSB: Analytic thinking

+7) The resource income earned by those who supply is called wages.

+A) labor

+B) capital

+C) natural resources

+D) entrepreneurship

+Answer: A

+Diff: 1 Page Ref: 50/50

+Topic: Factors of Production

+: Recurring

+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+from trade

+AACSB: Analytic thinking

+8) Which of the following statements about an entrepreneur is false ?

+A) organizes the other factors of production into a working unit

+B) develops the vision for the firm and funds the producing unit

+C) sells his entrepreneurial services in the output market

+D) risks the personal funds provided

+Answer: C

+Diff: 2 Page Ref: 50/50

+Topic: Factors of Production

+: Recurring

+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+from trade

+AACSB: Analytic thinking

+9) The demonstrates the roles played by households and firms in the market system.

+A) production possibilities frontier

+B) circular flow model

+C) theory of comparative advantage

+D) business cycle

+Answer: B

+Diff: 2 Page Ref: 51/51

+Topic: The Circular Flow

+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+- 10) Households

 - A) have no influence on the circular flow in a market economy.

 - B) purchase resources in the factor market.

 - C) sell goods in the product market.

 - D) sell resources in the factor market.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-10) Households \\\\\ final goods and services in the \\\\ market.
+- 11) Households \\\\\ final goods and services in the \\\\\ market.

-A) purchase; factor
+- A) purchase; factor

-B) purchase; product
+- B) purchase; product

-C) sell; factor D) sell; product
+- C) sell; factor

+- D) sell; product

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 11) In the circular flow model, producers - A) sell goods and services in the input market. - B) and households spend earnings from resource sales on goods and services in the factor market - C) hire resources sold by households in the factor market. - D) spend earnings from resource sales on goods and services in the product market.
+- 12) In the circular flow model, producers - A) sell goods and services in the input market. - B) and households spend earnings from resource sales on goods and services in the factor market. - C) hire resources sold by households in the factor market. - D) spend earnings from resource sales on goods and services in the product market.

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions